‘RHOA’ Star Porsha Williams And Fiance Dennis McKinley Are Reportedly Back Together

 After reportedly splitting a month and a half ago, Porsha Williams and her fiancé, Dennis McKinley, are said to be back on.

-Amid filming on the upcoming 12th season of The Real Housewives of Atlanta, a source has confirmed that the couple is back together after Williams was spotted with her engagement ring back on.
+Amid filming on the upcoming 12th season of The Real Housewives of Atlanta, a source has confirmed that the couple is back together after Williams was spotted wearing her engagement ring again.

-On August 5, Us Weekly magazine confirmed Williams was wearing the ring during their recent interview with her and said she also just brought McKinley with her on a group trip with her co-stars.
+On August 5, Us Weekly magazine confirmed Williams was wearing the ring during their recent interview with her and said she also just brought McKinley with her on a group trip with her costars.

-While many of Williams’ co-stars voiced their concerns over McKinley’s past, Williams ignored all red flags and chose to focus on their future.
+While many of Williams’ costars voiced their concerns over McKinley’s past, Williams ignored all red flags and chose to focus on their future.
 Then, in May, just two months after welcoming daughter Pilar, she temporarily unfollowed McKinley on Instagram amid rumors of potential infidelity, which McKinley denied.

 The following month, Williams further fueled split rumors when she and Pilar vacationed in Florida without McKinley over Father’s Day weekend.
 Then, days later, after a relative confirmed the couple’s split, McKinley shared a sweet message to Williams on Instagram for her birthday.

-Williams also honored McKinley’s on his birthday by sharing a series of photos of him on her Instagram page.
+Williams also honored McKinley on his birthday by sharing a series of photos of him on her Instagram page.

 In 2017, during an interview with Bravo TV’s The Daily Dish, Williams described herself as a “hopeless romantic.”